Access to Yamagata

 - Lowest ticket is 3020yen

-The night bus fare from Tokyo to Yamagata is 3040 yen at its lowest which is a very economical choice.
-Transit is at night, so a person can save precious daylight time too.
-It takes roughly 6 hours from the Shinjuku in Tokyo to Yamagata.
+The night bus fare from Tokyo to Yamagata varies, the cheapest one is 3040 yen.
+Transit is at night so a person can save precious daylight time too.
+It takes roughly 6 hours from Shinjuku in Tokyo to Yamagata.

 Furthermore, the Willer Express Bus Company offers a ticket service that is usable on any road up to 5 times for a price of 15000 yen.

-Sendai international airport has direct fright from Taipei, Shanghai, Guam, and Seoul.
+Sendai international airport has direct flights from Taipei, Shanghai, Guam, and Seoul.

 Local Train (JR Senzan Line / 仙山線)